Plutonomicon/plutonomicon/README.md

 Since this ecosystem is moving at a breakneck speed, we ask that ANY information posted that is not confirmed to work on chain be labelled as `🔧 work in progress`.

-For a brief introduction to the plutus language,
+For a brief introduction to the plutus language, see [The Fundamentals of Plutus](fundamentals.md)